-The basic research on this issue was meticulously conducted by the American researchers Masters and Johnson and published in a book in 1966.
+The basic research on this issue was meticulously conducted by the and published in a book in 1966.
 The studies contain accurate information on the different stages of the sexual response and on how orgasm is achieved in each of the partners.

 Since then, many new discoveries have been added to the basic knowledge in this field, but generally, Masters and Johnson’s theory is still accepted and we would like to present it here.